FreeRADIUS/wiki.freeradius.org/building/Debian-and-Ubuntu.md

 ### Building from source

 Alternatively, rather than building packages, you can build the source directly.
-Note that you will need to ensure all required dependencies are installed first (such as `libssl-dev`).
+Note that you will need to ensure all required dependencies are installed first (such as `libkqueue-dev`, `libtalloc-dev`, and `libssl-dev`).

 ```bash
 # Use ./configure --enable-developer if you're debugging issues, or using unstable code.